The 11 Best Fractional CFOs for Patent-Heavy & IP-Rich Startups (2026)

 - East Midlands, UK · founded 1854 · $$$ (project-based, typically £20k to £150k for exit-prep engagements)

 - The UK firm that quietly does the IP-aware exit-prep work.
-Acquired ihorizon (where Hayat Amin was operator), so there's documented experience with IP-heavy SaaS exits.
+Has documented experience taking IP-heavy SaaS exits.
 Not a fractional CFO in the SaaS sense — more a project-based exit-prep practice — but the IP-economics work is real and reproducible.

 - Pro: Documented IP-aware exit-prep on real UK SaaS acquisitions; deep bench; institutional knowledge of HMRC R&D tax credit interaction with IP valuation.